busbar-io/busbar-server/README.md

     ]
 }
 ```

-In order to set the above policy on you newly created bucket, on your AWS web console:
-- Navigate to `Service > Storage > S3`
-- Click on your bucket name
-- Click on `Permissions` tab
-- Click on `Bucket Policy` on the `Permissions` tab
-- Paste the above policy replacing the needed values by the proper ones

 If in doubt on how to set the policy on your bucket please read the following (extensive) documentation:
 - [An Example Walkthrough: Using user policies to control access to your bucket](http://docs.aws.amazon.com/AmazonS3/latest/dev/walkthrough1.html)